 Among Legislative, Executive, and Judiciary

 The division of political power among different organs of the government is known as the horizontal division of power.
 In such an arrangement, different organs of the government which stand at the same level perform within their jurisdictions.
 The three organs among which power-sharing takes place are – legislative, executive, and judiciary.
 These three pillars are interdependent.

 The legislature primarily is responsible for formulating laws.
 This power of lawmaking resides with the Parliament.
 The constitutional validity of the laws passed is ensured by the judiciary.
 The judiciary has the power to declare any law null and void that it considers to not be in compliance with constitutional provisions.
 This power of the judiciary to determine the validity of laws is commonly known as judicial review.

 The executive branch of the government is held with the task of ensuring that the laws made in the country are effectively implemented and obeyed.
 In other words, it holds the responsibility for the governance of a state.
 It enforces the laws as written by the legislature and validated by the judiciary.
 Thus, the executive is answerable to both the legislature and the judiciary.

 The judiciary enjoys an important feature commonly referred to as the independence of the judiciary.
-The main role of administering justice, to settle disputes and acts as a watchdog of democracy.
+The main role of administering justice is to settle disputes and act as a watchdog of democracy.
 In India, the appointment of judges is governed by the President.
 Thus, the functioning of the judiciary depends on the executive.
-The power of impeachment of judges is held with the legislature.
+The power of impeachment of judges is held by the legislature.